-Leadership Team (LT) are responsible for strategic decision making, influencing the short term response and longer term recovery, and also the provision of the Council's normal services wherever possible.
-The impact, scale and profile of the incident will denote the level at which the response is managed.
-The main responsibilities are outlined in Part 2 page 35.
+Leadership Team (LT) are responsible for strategic decision making, influencing the short-term response and longer term recovery, and also the provision of the Council's normal services wherever possible.
+The impact, scale and profile of the incident will denote the level at which the response is managed..
 All members of MT are expected to provide staff as required to support the response.